AndypSheridan/sta-final/README.md

 * The above code resulted in a bug upon reszing of the browser window so Richard Wells helped fix this in our final session on this project.

-* Social media and email icons from https://fontawesome.com/
+* Social media and email icons were taken from https://fontawesome.com/

 * The contact form is loosely based on Code Insitute's Love Running walkthrough project.